 - Cut the ginger into small pieces and cut the spring onion and cilantro in rings/pieces.
-Put this together with all other spices and the lemon juice into a bowl.
+Put this together with all other spices, the lemon juice and water into a bowl.
 Use a food processor or blender to mix this into a paste.

 - Bring a pan with water to boil.
 Boil the rice for 15 minutes in water with a bit of salt.
 Drain the rice after cooking and leave it to rest in the pan with the lid on.